 Visiting Arts International Producers’ Breakfast (VAPB) provides a crucial opportunity for strategic networking, discussion and exchange between Scottish and international producers, programmers and creators with a passion for intercultural exchange – facilitating new connections and partnerships for the coming year.
 The event is free to attend and a staple in the diary of arts professionals during the Edinburgh Festivals and British Council Edinburgh Showcase.
 This event is now fully booked.
 If you are no longer able to attend please cancel your place to allow others off the waitlist, thank you.

-The theme for the International Producers’ Breakfast 2019 will focus on cultural leadership, empowering women in the arts, and funding streams of the future.
+The theme for the International Producers’ Breakfast 2019 will focus on cultural leadership.
 There will be a keynote from Hilary Carty, Director of the Clore Leadership Programme and Alain Paré, CEO & Founder of CINARS.

-Share your thoughts and ideas on cultural leadership on Twitter #VAPB2019.
+Share your thoughts and ideas on cultural leadership on Twitter #VAPB2019 #culturalleaders2019.

 Alongside this event we are also teaming up with Asia-Europe Foundation to run an Unplugged session on Cultural Leadership at 8am on the day for more in-depth discussion on the topic.

 This event is made possible through the support of Creative Scotland National Lottery Funding, Edinburgh International Festival, Asia-Europe Foundation, Clore Leadership Programme and Quebec Government Office in London.